FINRAOS/herd-mdl/mkdocs/docs/admin-guide.md

         *   Example: ODMyOTdmZmE5
     *   Use the above URL, User name, and Password to login to Bdsql using the SQL Client that supports Presto JDBC Driver

-## How To Manage OpenLDAP Users & Groups
+## Managing OpenLDAP Users and Groups

 MDL provides a helper script to manage users and groups.
 The script is deployed onto the OpenLDAP server in /home/mdladmin/deploy/mdl/scripts/.